 Whiplash from Low Impact Car Accidents

-If you have recently been in a low impact collision, or if you’ve ever experienced ligament damage or whiplash from a low impact car accident, you know how much pain it can cause.
+If you have recently been in a low impact collision, or if you’ve ever experienced ligament damage or facet joint injuries from a low impact car accident, you know how much pain it can cause.
 Frequently, people who have normal MRI’s, CT Scans or X-ray’s after a low impact car accident can’t understand why they remain in so much pain.
 But, make no mistake, the pain from damaged ligaments and whiplash is real.

-Insurance companies are usually suspect of “whiplash” claims, making it difficult for the injured to make their case for appropriate compensation.
+Insurance companies are usually suspect of whiplash insurance claims, making it difficult for the injured to make their case for appropriate compensation.
 As experienced Pasco County, Florida car accident attorneys, we have handled many low impact cases.
 We understand that there is a reason for your pain and we will fight to help you get the proper treatment and compensation.

 What is Whiplash?